swirlai/swirl-search/docs/AI-Connect.md

 # Fetching Enterprise Content for RAG

-The SWIRL AI CONNECT ENTERPRISE Page Fetcher supports retrieval of results from sources that require authentication.
+The SWIRL AI Connect, Enterprise Edition, includes a Page Fetcher that can retrieve results from sources that require authentication.

 The following sections explain how to configure specific SearchProviders for RAG.

 ## Google PSE SearchProviders